jeffreyrosenbluth/bicycle/README.md

 - bicycle3: A deep embedding (satisfies monad laws)
 - bicycle4: A deep embedding using a free monad.
 - bicycle5: A deep embedding using the free library
+- bicycle7: A deep embedding using an operational approach
 - bicycle6: A deep embedding using the operational monad